BrinkmannMi/traefik-auth-with-exceptions/README.md

-# Traefik Plugin: Auth With Exceptions
+# Traefik Plugin: Basic Auth With Exceptions

 With this Traefik Middleware Plugin you can create a basic auth and define certain exceptions.
 These can be IPs, IP ranges (CIDR) or hostnames.
 The host names are then resolved at definable intervals into IPs.